Garden Design or Landscaping on a Budget ?

 Al fresco and outdoor eating are all the rage.
 Do you want outdoor entertaining areas that open onto the garden?
 An integrated living area and garden where one flows into the other.
 Are you considering a gazebo or similar structure that will be a part of the design?
 These things help determine the style of garden that will best suite your needs.
 And remember that needs change, so your garden can change as well.

 Car access, pedestrian access, where do visitors park, where do you park?
 All a part of practical garden design.
 Traffic flow can be controlled by planting, but make your house and garden accessible.

 How to design a garden.

-Ideally a design expert would be expected to start by drawing a plan of the wholegarden area including house, on graph paper, mark in structure and palnts that you really want to keep, mark in logical traffic flow lines.
+Ideally a design expert would be expected to start by drawing a plan of the whole garden area including house, on graph paper, mark in structure and plants that you really want to keep, mark in logical traffic flow lines.
 Its time to start planning.
 Check out that list of 'good ideas' which ones still fit into your garden design.